-Julie and Julia is a 2009 film based on a 2006 memoir titled "Julia & Julia".
-It tells two stories that, while related, never quite intersect.One story is about Julie Powell (played by Amy Adams).
-Julie is a government worker and unsuccessful writer who has just moved to a depressing part of Queens for a larger apartment (relatively speaking) and to be closer to her husband's place of work.
-Her work is depressing — the year is 2002, and she is dealing with a lot of calls related to 9/11.
-When she learns that one of her friends, one she considers vapid, is writing a blog, she wants to write one herself.
+One story is about Julie Powell (played by Amy Adams).
+Julie is a government worker and unsuccessful writer who has just moved from Brooklyn to a depressing part of Queens for a larger apartment (relatively speaking) and to be closer to her husband's place of work.
+Her work is depressing — the year is 2002, and she is dealing with a lot of calls related to the 9/11 attacks.
+When Julie learns that one of her friends, who she considers vapid, is writing a blog, she decides to write one herself.
 She and her husband discuss what it should be about, because it is supposed to be a distraction from her depressing life.
 They finally decide it should be about cooking.
 She has a copy of Julia Child's cookbook Mastering the Art of French Cooking and so she decides to cook every recipe in it in one year (please note that there are over five hundred recipes included in it).
-This, even though she has a husband, a job, and a cat, and is only home in the late evening.
-It quickly becomes an obsession.
+This, even though she has a husband, a job, and a cat, and is only home in the late evening, quickly becomes an obsession.

 The film provides examples of: